-The Commission utilized CDBG, HOME, ESG, Continuum of Care Program, County General Fund, and County Fund for Housing funds, along with State of California funding (Homeless Emergency Aid Program, California Emergency Solutions and Housing, Partnership HealthPlan of California) and funds from other public and private sources.
+The Commission utilized CDBG, HOME, ESG, Continuum of Care Program, County General Fund, and County Fund for Housing funds, State of California funding (Homeless Emergency Aid Program, California Emergency Solutions and Housing, Partnership HealthPlan of California, Emergency Rental Assistance Program, Permanent Local Housing Allocation, and Homekey) and funds from other public and private sources.

-The County of Sonoma has invested more than \$18.8 million in local dollars into affordable housing production over the past three years and expects to contribute approximately \$3 million in the final year of the plan.
+The County of Sonoma has invested millions in local dollars into affordable housing production over the past two years.
 These resources provide gap financing in permanent soft debt for affordable rental development projects that often use federal Low Income Housing Tax Credits, a standard combination of other private debt and equity sources.
-The Altamira Apartments development in Sonoma received an allocation of over \$2 million local gap financing during the FY 17-18 funding round and was awarded the highly competitive 9% lowincome tax credit in FY 2018-2019.
+The Alta Madrone Apartments development in Sonoma received an allocation of over \$2 million local gap financing during the FY 2017-2018 funding round and was awarded the highly competitive 9% Low-Income Housing Tax Credit in FY 2018-2019.